Toucaan/toucaan.docs/docs/core-concepts/baseline.md

 # Baseline Assets

 Unlike traditional css frameworks, Toucaan does not use a heavy reset or normalize.
-It uses a very small set of pre-configured baseline assets to ensure cross-browser consistency.
+It uses a very small set of pre-opted baseline css to ensure cross-browser consistency.

-For example, the following two blocks of code are added in the style tag of your document at head level, like so:
+For example, only the following two blocks of code are added by default, like so:

 ```css title="baseline.css > html element"